-When the NMFS Technical Guidance (2016) was published, in recognition of the fact that ensonified area/volume could be more technically challenging to predict because of the duration component in the new thresholds, we developed a User Spreadsheet that includes tools to help predict a simple isopleth that can be used in conjunction with marine mammal density or occurrence to help predict takes.
+When the NMFS Technical Guidance (2016a) was published, in recognition of the fact that ensonified area/volume could be more technically challenging to predict because of the duration component in the new thresholds, we developed a user spreadsheet that includes tools to help predict a simple isopleth that can be used in conjunction with marine mammal density or occurrence to help predict takes.
 We note that because of some of the assumptions included in the methods used for these tools, we anticipate that isopleths produced are typically going to be overestimates of some degree, which may result in some degree of overestimate of Level A harassment take.
 However, these tools offer the best way to predict appropriate isopleths when more sophisticated 3D modeling methods are not available, and NMFS continues to develop ways to quantitatively refine these tools, and will qualitatively address the output where appropriate.

-The survey will entail the use of a 18airgun array with a total discharge of 3300 in3 at a tow depth of 6 m.
-L-DEO model results are used to determine the $160~dB{\rm rms}$ radius for the 18-airgun array in water depth ranging from 200-5500 m.
-Received sound levels were predicted by L-DEO's model (Diebold et al., 2010) as a function of distance from L-DEO's full 36 airgun array (versus the smaller array planned for use here).
-Models for the 36-airgun array used a 12-m tow depth, versus the 6-m tow depth planned for this survey.
-This modeling approach uses ray tracing for the direct wave traveling from the array to the receiver and its associated source ghost (reflection at the air-water interface in the vicinity of the array), in a constant velocity half-space (infinite homogeneous ocean layer, unbounded by a seafloor).
-In addition, propagation measurements of pulses from the 36airgun array at a tow depth of 6 m have been reported in deep water (~1600 m), intermediate water depth on the slope $(\sim 600-1100 \text{ m})$, and shallow water $(\sim 50 \text{ m})$ m) in the Gulf of Mexico in 2007-2008 (Tolstoy et al., 2009; Diebold et al., 2010).
+The planned survey would entail the use of a 36-airgun array with a total discharge volume of 6,600 in3 at a tow depth of 10-12 m.
+L-DEO's model results are used to determine the 160 dB{rms} radius for the 36-airgun array in water depth ranging from >100 to 5,200 m.
+Received sound levels have been predicted by L-DEO's model (Diebold et al., 2010) as a function of distance from the 36-airgun array.
+Models for the 36airgun array used a 12-m tow depth.
+This modeling approach uses ray tracing for the direct wave traveling from the array to the receiver and its associated source ghost (reflection at the air-water interface in the vicinity of the array), in a constant-velocity half-space (infinite homogeneous ocean layer, unbounded by a seafloor).
+In addition, propagation measurements of pulses from the 36airgun array at a tow depth of 6 m have been reported in deep water (~1600 m), intermediate water depth on the slope (~600-1,100 m), and shallow water (~50 m) in the Gulf of Mexico (Tolstov et al..
+2009; Diebold et al., 2010).

-For deep and intermediate water cases, the field measurements cannot be used readily to derive the harassment isopleths, as at those sites the calibration hydrophone was located at a roughly constant depth of 350-550 m, which may not intersect all the SPL isopleths at their widest point from the sea surface down to the maximum relevant water depth (~2,000 m) for marine mammals.
+For deep and intermediate water cases, the field measurements cannot be used readily to derive the harassment isopleths, as at those sites the calibration hydrophone was located at a roughly constant depth of 350-550 m, which may not intersect all the SPL isopleths at their widest point from the sea surface down to the assumed maximum relevant water depth (~2,000 m) for marine mammals.
 At short ranges, where the direct arrivals dominate and the effects of seafloor interactions are minimal, the data at the deep sites are suitable for comparison with modeled levels at the depth of the calibration hydrophone.
-At longer ranges, the comparison with the modelconstructed from the maximum SPL through the entire water column at varying distances from the airgun array-is the most relevant.
+At longer ranges, the comparison with the model-constructed from the maximum SPL through the entire water column at varying distances from the airgun array-is the most relevant.